mchmarny/logo-identifier/README.md

 # logo-identifier

 Simple logo identification service demonstrating use of Cloud SQL and Google Vision API in Cloud Run.

 ## Why

 Setting up development and deployment pipeline for Cloud Run service backed by project-level authenticated services like Cloud Vision and connection string based authenticated ones like Cloud SQL can be complicated.
-While logo identification is probably not a real production workload, this sample aims to illustrate all aspects of local development and service deployment on GCP using these services.                       |
+While logo identification is probably not representative of a real production workload, this simple service does illustrate all of the aspects of local development and service deployment on Cloud Run.

 ## Pre-requirements